Universality for the directed configuration model: metric space convergence of the strongly connected components at criticality: Introduction

+We will study the law of the SCCs of a uniform directed graph with degree sequence $(\mathbf{D}_1,\dots,\mathbf{D}_n)$, conditional on $\sum_{i=1}^n D^-_i=\sum_{i=1}^n D^+_i$ by exploring the configuration model in a depth-first manner.
+This sampling naturally gives rise to a directed subforest of the resulting multigraph, which we call the \emph{out-forest}.
+The sampling procedure is described in \cref{alg:edfs}, and is also illustrated in Figure \ref{fig.configuration model}.
+The definition of the out-forest is illustrated in Figure \ref{fig.configuration modeloutforest}.

-To investigate the structure of the SCCs of a uniformly chosen random graph with degree sequence $(\mathbf{D}_1,\dots,\mathbf{D}_n)$, conditional on $\sum_{i=1}^n D^-_i=\sum_{i=1}^n D^+_i$, we will use an edge-based depth first search procedure (eDFS).
-This is described in \cref{alg:edfs}.
-This takes as input a directed multigraph and uses a stack of edges.
-When the stack is empty, we are at the start of a new out-component and thus pick a new vertex $w$ with probability proportional to its in-degree.
-Otherwise we remove the last edge $(v, w)$ off the stack.
-In both cases, if $w$ is not yet in the list of discovered vertices, we add the out-edges from this vertex to the end of the stack of edges (this choice is what makes the exploration depth first) and add $w$ to the list of discovered vertices $\exploredvertices$.
-The order in which vertices are added to $\exploredvertices$ is referred to as their order of discovery.
-Note that we will not discover any vertex with in-degree 0.
-From the perspective of finding the SCCs, this is not a problem since such vertices will form a singleton SCC.
+The sampling procedure uses a queue of unpaired out-edges (represented by the label of their corresponding vertex).
+When the queue is empty, we are at the start of a new out-component and pick a new vertex $w$ with probability proportional to its in-degree if there are vertices with positive in-degree remaining.
+Else, we pick a new vertex uniformly at random.
+If the queue is not empty, we pair the first out-edge in the queue to a uniform unpaired in-edge and call the corresponding vertex $w$.
+In both cases, if $w$ is not yet in the list of discovered vertices, we add the out-edges from this vertex to the \emph{front} of the queue of edges (this choice is what makes the exploration depth-first) and add $w$ to the list of discovered vertices.
+The order in which vertices are added to the list of discovered vertices is referred to as their \emph{order of discovery}.

+This procedure will discover vertices with in-degree 0 last.
+This is fine since such vertices form singleton SCCs, so we have discovered the non-trivial SCCs first.

-At each step we also maintain $\hat{s}^-(k)$ and $\hat{s}^+(k)$. $\hat{s}^-(k)$ keeps track of the number of in-edges which we have seen but have not explored the tail of yet at step $k$. $\hat{s}^+(k)$ is akin to a \L{}ukasiewiscz path.
-At any given step it is equal to the size of the stack of edges after subtracting the number of fully explored out-components.
+At each step we also track two natural numbers $\hat{s}^-(k)$ and $\hat{s}^+(k)$.
+The first one, $\hat{s}^-(k)$ keeps track of the number of unpaired in-edges of discovered vertices at time $k$.
+The second one, $\hat{s}^+(k)$ is akin to a \L{}ukasiewiscz path.
+At any given step it is equal to the size of the queue after subtracting the number of fully explored out-components.